pavla-martinkova/osprinciples/rdm-share.md

 - Other legitimate interests and restrictions

 </details>

-❗ If there are…​
-- no data related to the publication,​
-- re-used data which are already published,​
-- legitimate reasons for non disclosure or embargo​

-…it has to be explained in the DMP.

 ## Where to publish research data
 Data needs to be published **in a trusted repository**.
 The publisher's platform (data supplement) is not sufficient, even if DOI has been assigned this way.